 The dinner was delightful.
 My grandmother, mother, and aunts were all good cooks and a potluck luncheon was a great opportunity to demonstrate their abilities.
 After everyone left, the four of us sat in the living room and talked.
 Mary and Janice were more willing to talk about future issues than others in the family.
 Shirley and I decided that we would start checking out the utility company’s offices to find maps and other information.
 We didn’t even know how the power we were using was being generated in reality.

-After checking in on the radio, we went to bed.
-I noted that Robert didn't check in.
+After running the net on the radio, we went to bed.
+I noted that Robert didn’t check in.
 I mentioned it to Shirley.
-She said that maybe conditions weren't right or he was busy.
+She said that maybe conditions weren’t right or he was busy.
 I let it go.

 The next morning, we rose and looked up power offices to decide where to go.
 We plotted them out on an Internet map and headed out on our way after a quick breakfast.
 The first place we found was simply a sales office and provided us with no information.
 The second one was more helpful and provided mapping for power grids in our general area.
 Using those we determined the track on a paper map for our particular grid.
 We were also able to trace Dad’s house and Ted’s as well.
 We had a good idea regarding where to look for the rest of the families’ grid information.
 Taking the information with us, we went to the next stop that was the track point for our particular grid.
 We went inside and found more information that told us where our power originated on the bigger grid.
 The more I looked at this, the more I felt we had to develop our own power source and get off the grid.
 In the long run, this was where I thought we should be.
 In the short run, it was going to mean a lot of work.